ISSN: 2456–5474 RNI No. UPBIL/2016/68367 VOL.- VII , ISSUE- II March - 2022

 India was first country in the world to have an official family planning initiated in 1952.
 At first it was adopted as a clinical approach.
 The extension approach was adopted in 1963.
 This involve educating the population to bring about change in knowledge, attitude and behaviour of the people with regard to family planning.

-Aim of study The objective of this paper is to study the women empowerment and gender based violence in special reference of National Family Health Survey-5.
+The objective of this paper is to study the women empowerment and gender based violence in special reference of National Family Health Survey-5.

 Review of Literature